-Ascorbic acid up to 2.84 mmol/L (50 mg/dL) does not interfere.
+Ascorbic acid: No significant interference from ascorbic acid up to a concentration of 2.84 mmol/L (50 mg/dL).

 Abnormal liver function affects lipid metabolism; consequently, HDL and LDL results are of limited diagnostic value.
-In some patients with abnormal liver function, the HDL-cholesterol result may significantly differ from the DCM (designated comparison method) result due to the presence of lipoproteins with abnormal lipid distribution.20
+In some patients with abnormal liver function, the HDL-cholesterol result may significantly differ from the DCM (designated comparison method) result due to the presence of lipoproteins with abnormal lipid distribution.